Get Your Property Dispute Case Packet — Resolve It in 30-90 Days

 Arbitration in the Bronx: The Rivera vs. O’Connor Real Estate Dispute

-In late 2022, Luis Rivera, a Bronx-based restaurateur, entered into a contract to purchase a mixed-use property on East 174th Street, Bronx, NY 10470, from Margaret O’Connor, a local real estate investor.
+In late 2022, the claimant, a Bronx-based restaurateur, entered into a contract to purchase a mixed-use property on East 174th Street, Bronx, NY 10470, from Margaret O’Connor, a local real estate investor.
 The agreed price was $620,000, with a closing date set for March 15, 2023.
 Rivera planned to expand his family’s business by opening a small café on the ground floor while renting out the upper apartments.

 However, by early February 2023, Luis discovered several major issues with the property’s condition that were not disclosed beforehand.
 The building’s boiler system was outdated and nonfunctional, and the roof showed signs of severe water damage.
 Initial repair estimates reached $50,000 — a significant unexpected cost for Luis.

 When Luis requested that Margaret either provide a price reduction or cover some repair costs before closing, Margaret refused.
-She argued that the contract was “as is” and that Luis had waived further inspections after the initial walkthrough.
+She argued that the contract was as is” and that Luis had waived further inspections after the initial walkthrough.
 Tensions grew, and the closing was delayed repeatedly.

 In April 2023, both parties agreed to resolve the dispute through arbitration, believing a lengthy court battle would be costly and time-consuming.
 The arbitration hearing was scheduled for June 10, 2023, at a Bronx-based arbitration center specializing in real estate disputes.